chetnashah/webconcepts/Expo/Expo-Modules-Core/Readme.md

 2. `ExpoModulesPackage` itself collects a list of expo packages in pre-build step via expo autolinking scripts, which inturn reads via reflection all info from generated file: `ExpoModulesPackageList.java`.

+## How expo hacks into original RN flow

+### On android

+1. THe main idea is to create a custom `ReactActivityDelegate` via overriding `createReactActivityDelegate()` method in `MainActivity` to hook into all important methods/messages like loadApp, onCreate, createRootView calls.
+Although MainActivity uses a custom ReactActivityDelegate, the DevLauncherActivity uses a different ReactActivityDelegate, overriden via method `createReactActivityDelegate()` in `DevLauncherActivity.kt`, where it uses custom RNhost - `controller.devClientHost`
+2. `ReactActivityHandler.onDidCreateReactActivityDelegate` allows you to return a different activityDelegate, which will followed by calling `onCreate` on newly returned ActivityDelegate object.
+3. Custom ReactNativeHost to hook into custom creation of `ReactInstanceManager` and other events.
+4.